-Board resolves to purchase American paintings as most appropriate method to fulfill the obligation “to encourage American genius in the production and preservation of works pertaining to the Fine Arts,” as stated in the deed of gift.
+The Board resolves to purchase American paintings as the most appropriate method of fulfilling the obligation “to encourage American genius in the production and preservation of works pertaining to the Fine Arts,” as stated in the deed of gift.

-First Exhibition of Contemporary American Oil Paintings proposed and approved.
+The First Exhibition of Contemporary American Oil Paintings is proposed and approved.

-First Biennial Exhibition of Contemporary American Oil Painting.
+The First Biennial Exhibition of Contemporary American Oil Painting takes place.

 Montana Senator William Andrews Clark donates $100,000 to perpetuate the William A. Clark Prize Awards given during the Biennial.